compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 *Figure 6: Velocity field visualized in the 3D environment of OGP*
 ```

-Markdown does not include a convient syntax for adding videos.
-So you will need to use raw html for that, as in this example:
+Markdown does not include a convenient syntax for adding videos.
+So you will need to use raw HTML, as in this example:

 ```markdown
 <video controls autoplay="true">